-On Pico, the weather can change significantly depending on the part of the island.
-The channel side may feel more usable, while the north or the far east are more exposed, and the mountain or higher altitude can have a completely different reading from the coast on the same day.
+On Pico, the weather can change a lot depending on the part of the island.
+The channel side may be more usable, while the north or the far east are more exposed, and the mountain or higher ground may have a completely different reading from the coast on the same day.

-This page was created to help make that logic easier to read: where it makes more sense to go today on Pico, which zones tend to work better in certain contexts, and how to make smarter decisions before losing time on unnecessary driving.
+This page was created to help make that logic easier to understand: where it makes the most sense to go today on Pico, which areas tend to work better in certain conditions, and how to make smarter decisions before wasting time on unnecessary driving.

 Where to go today on Pico